jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 ```
 fch2py(fchname, nbf, nif, ab, mf.mo_coeff)
 ```
 There are 4 parameters required by fch2py: (1) filename of .fch(k) file; (2) the number of basis functions; (3) the number of molecular orbitals; and (4) a character 'a'/'b' for reading alpha/beta orbitals.
 You should write these contents into a Python script, and run that script using the python executable.
-If you want a more detailed example, just run any AutoMR job and see all `*.py` files generated.
+If you want a more detailed example, just run any `automr` job and see all `*.py` files generated.

 ## 4.5.38 py2fch
 Export MOs from PySCF to a Gaussian .fch file.
 Note that py2fch cannot generate